President Biden Adds Insult to Injury Opening a "Palestinian" Consulate in Israel's Capital Jerusalem

 Thus, when President Biden campaigned, he was asked if he planned to undo the move.
 He insisted that he would not.
-This week, however, in the immediate aftermath of a massive terror war launched against Israel, Biden’s Secretary of State, Anthony Blinken, announced that America will open an official consulate for the Palestinian Authority (PA) – in Israel’s capital.
+This week, however, in the immediate aftermath of a massive terror war launched against Israel, Biden’s Secretary of State, Antony Blinken, announced that America will open an official consulate for the Palestinian Authority (PA) – in Israel’s capital.
 This underhanded, possibly illegal move directly undercuts Israel’s sovereignty over Jerusalem.
 The PA is entirely based in the city of Ramallah.
 It has no presence in Jerusalem and has never been located there.
 It is troubling enough that Biden would re-engage with the terror-supporting PA and send it money (also likely a violation of U.S. law); but to establish a beachhead for a hostile terrorist pseudo-government in the center of a sovereign state’s capital?
 To promote the PA while it continues publicly to pay terrorists and promote the eradication of all Israel?

 Our International and Government Affairs team worked to help then-Secretary Pompeo root out the hostile consulate.
 Now we are facing a deluge of anti-Israel rhetoric and policies.
 We will fight harder than ever in Washington, Jerusalem, and around the world to protect Israel’s people and sovereign rights.